 Buying a home can be an exciting prospect.
 Maybe you’ve been preapproved so you know the top end of the budget.
 You also have a checklist of everything you want in your house and you’ve found one on the upper end of your affordability range that has it all.

 Before making an offer on that home that may stretch your ability to afford the payment, you should take a second to reassess.
 In this article, we’ll talk about what it means to be house poor and the problems associated with it.
 After discussing how people come to be house poor, we’ll go over how to avoid it and what to do if you already find yourself in this situation.

-Being house poor means spending so much of your monthly income on your house that it makes achieving other financial or personal goals difficult or impossible.
+When someone is house poor, it means that an individual is spending a large portion of their total monthly income on homeownership expenses such as monthly mortgage payments, property taxes, maintenance, utilities and insurance.
+This excess spending is making it difficult or impossible for them to achieve their other financial or personal goals.
 You may be making your house payment and paying for life’s necessities, but there’s not much left over at the end of the month.

 The most common cause of being house poor is not realizing the true cost of homeownership.
-The down payment and monthly mortgage payment often come to mind, but there are other costs, including utilities – gas and electric – and maintenance costs.
+The down payment is just the start.
 Unlike when you’re renting, you’re responsible for getting things fixed when they break.